Wizehire now integrates with RUN Powered by ADP® and ADP Workforce Now®.

 Culture fit bias can be subtle.
 For instance, a hiring manager might prefer a candidate with a particular sense of humor over another equally capable candidate who communicates differently.
 Judgments based on how a candidate dresses during the interview might reflect a bias towards those who conform to the existing team’s dress code or style—potentially disadvantageous to equally qualified candidates with different fashion preferences.

-What Is Business Casual Attire?
-Your Guide to Office Wear
+What Is Business Casual?
+Your 2024 Guide to Perfect Office Wear

 Examples of Culture Fit Bias